Bredo von Munthe af Morgenstierne

 Bredo von Munthe af Morgenstierne (23 September 1701 – 13 January 1757), born Bredo Munthe, was a Norwegian-Danish civil servant, Supreme Court justice and landowner who was raised to the peerage under the name Munthe af Morgenstjerne in 1755.
 He owned Bækkeskov Manor at Præstø from 1742.

 Early life and education

 Munthe was born in the local rectory at Froen, Gudbrandsdalen, Norway, the son of provost Otto Munthe (1659–1733) by his second wife Else Cathrine Hammer (1669–1736).
 His great-grandfather was Bishop Ludvig Munthe.
 He attended Kristiania Latin School and enrolled at the University of Copenhagen in 1718 where he graduated in theology in 1720 before studying law.

 Career

-Myunthe was employed at the Supreme Court in 1728.
+Munthe was employed at the Supreme Court in 1728.
 In 1735, he was appointed as attorney ("kammeradvokat").
 He was appointed as Supreme Court justice in 1747 and was in 1747–49 and again in 1753–57 also a member of the economy and commerce college.
 He worked on a revision of Danish law from 1737, initially alone and later as part of a commission, but with meagre results.